Evan Engram: 2017

-2017 season

 Throughout training camp, he was slated to take the vacant starting tight end role that used to belong to Larry Donnell.
 Head coach Ben McAdoo officially named him the starting tight end to start the 2017 regular season.

-He made his professional regular season debut and first career start in the New York Giants' season-opener against the Dallas Cowboys and made four receptions for 44 yards in their 19–3 loss.
+He made his professional regular season debut and first career start in the Giants' season-opener against the Dallas Cowboys and made four receptions for 44 yards in their 19–3 loss.
 His first career reception came on a three-yard pass by Eli Manning on the first pass of the game in the first quarter before being tackled by Cowboys' linebacker Sean Lee.
-On September 18, 2017, Engram caught four passes for 49 yards and a touchdown in a 24–10 loss to the Detroit Lions on Monday Night Football.His first career touchdown reception came in the second quarter on an 18-yard pass from Eli Manning.
+On September 18, 2017, Engram caught four passes for 49 yards and a touchdown in a 24–10 loss to the Detroit Lions on Monday Night Football.
+His first career touchdown reception came in the second quarter on an 18-yard pass from Eli Manning.
 On December 3, 2017, Engram caught seven passes for a season-high 99 receiving yards and a touchdown during a 24–17 loss at the Oakland Raiders.
 This marked his sixth and last touchdown of the season.
 Head coach Ben McAdoo was fired after the game due to the Giants posting a 2–10 record.
 In Week 15, he made a season-high eight receptions for 87 yards and had his first carry of his career for a 14-yard gain as the Giants lost 34–29 to the Philadelphia Eagles.
 He was inactive for the Giants' 18–10 victory over the Washington Redskins in Week 17 after he suffered a rib injury the previous week.
 He finished the season with 64 receptions for 722 receiving yards and six touchdowns in 11 starts and 15 games.
+He was named to the PFWA All-Rookie Team.

-2018 season
+2018

 In his second professional season, Engram finished with 45 receptions for 577 receiving yards and three receiving touchdowns in 11 games.
 He missed some time due to a MCL injury and foot injury.

-2019 season
+2019

-Engram recorded his first career 100-yard game in a Week 1 35–17 loss to the Dallas Cowboys with 11 receptions, 116 yards, and a touchdown.
+Engram recorded his first career 100-yard game in a Week 1 35–17 loss to the Cowboys with 11 receptions, 116 yards, and a touchdown.
 In Week 3 against the Tampa Bay Buccaneers, Engram caught six passes for 113 yards and a 75-yard touchdown as the Giants won 32–31, catching the first career NFL touchdown from rookie Daniel Jones.
 On December 17, Engram was placed on injured reserve with a foot injury after missing the last five games.
 He finished the season with 44 catches for 467 yards and three touchdowns through eight games.